 What Is The Difference Between Stress And Anxiety?

-Stress is a condition that can lead to serious health problems if it is left untreated.
+Such a negative state of stress, or distress, can lead to serious health problems if left untreated.
 Many times, it is the physical symptoms of stress that drive people to the doctor.
 Work, the demands of family, social relationships, and financial problems are some of the leading causes of stress.

 The following list of symptoms are common in those who suffer from untreated stress:)

 - Lack of focus and concentration